 Electronics Engineering Technology (EET) Degree Program

-Learn more about how your bachelor's degree in Electronics Engineering Technology from DeVry University can be applied in a variety of fields and lead to career success.
+Learn more about how your bachelor's degree in Electronics Engineering Technology from DeVry University can be applied in a variety of exciting and growing career fields.
 Request more information.

 **Program availability varies by location.